ARRIS International, plc (ARRIS) Policy on

 Back to Top

-A. Compliance with Governmental Authority
+A. Compliance with Governmental Authorities

 The Company and its Personnel will comply with the laws, regulations, decrees and orders of every governmental agency, regulatory authority and judicial body having jurisdiction over it.
 The Company will cooperate with governmental agencies in the proper performance of their duties to the fullest extent permissible under this Policy, even when not mandated by law or judicial decree.
 To ensure the Company's compliance and cooperation commitment is met, the Legal Department should be immediately informed of any governmental request or inquiry.

-B. Prohibition on Contributions in Federal Elections
+B. Prohibition on Contributions in Government Elections

 C. Other Company Activity or Contributions